ON THE MOVE WITH PICTOU RECREATION AND PARKS

 Tai Chi with Bob Bennett (ongoing)

 Gentle flowing movements that reduce the stress of today’s busy lifestyles and improve health.
 It is a non competitive, self-paced system of gentle physical exercise and stretching.
 Anyone regardless of age or physical ability can practice Tai Chi.
-Every Monday beginning January 9th at the Odd Fellows Activity Room.
+The program takes place every Monday at the Odd Fellows Activity Room.
 Join in anytime.

 Time: 9:00-10:00 am Cost: $5.75 per class